braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/language.md

 ## Display Month Names in a Different Language

-**Goal:** Display the name of the current month in a different language.
+This use case will display the current date, month, and year, with the month in a different language.
 The example provided uses Swedish.

 {% raw %}